 “Purchasers Information Sheet” must be turned in at the time of sale.

 Down payment must be in cash, money order, certified check or cashier’s check, made payable to the Licking County Sheriff’s Office.
 The down payment must be received by the Sheriff’s Office no later than 2:00 pm the day of sale.

 The purchaser shall be responsible for cost, allowance, and taxes that the proceeds of the sale are insufficient to cover.

 The Sheriff’s Office does not guarantee a clear title.
 A title search is recommended.

 Balance of purchase price is due within 30 days after confirmation of sale.

-Auctions are held on Thursdays on the ground level of the Courthouse at 10:30 am.
-Absolutely no cells phones permitted
+Auctions are held on Thursdays on the ground level of the Licking County Courthouse at 10:30 am.
+Absolutely no cells phones permitted inside the Courthouse.

 Advertisements are printed in the Newark Advocate on Thursdays.

 Neither the Licking County Sheriff’s Office nor any affiliates have access to the inside of said property.

 .
 Consult an attorney if you are in doubt.
 The Licking County Sheriff’s Office cannot give legal advice.